Roadside Habitats for Pollinators

 Location of roadside survey sites as part of 2018 study on roadside plants used by pollinators

 In addition to publishing their results in peer-reviewed journals, Snell-Rood and her team are communicating their findings in a variety of ways to roadside managers, including working with MnDOT to revise roadside management practices, sharing findings with agencies such as the Board of Water and Soil Resources and the Department of Natural Resources, and presenting as many webinars as possible.
-Their research will also be featured in an upcoming book on road ecology.

 “It's important to note that this work is a big collaboration, and I am grateful to the grad students, postdocs, and faculty that made it happen,” added Snell-Rood.